aeyrium/dart_sql/README.md

 # dart_sql [Work In Progress]

-A declarative SQL front end for `moor:ffi` that enables you to construct queries that look like ...
+A declarative SQL front end for any SQL libriary like `moor:ffi` or `sqflite` that enables you to construct queries that look like ...

 ```dart
 SQL.select().from('aircraft').where('tail_number').contains('N%').orderBy('model').asc.toString()